Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Instructions

-- Clean the gooseberries by removing their tops and tails.
+- Clean the gooseberries by removing the tops and tails.

-- Place the cleaned gooseberries into a pot with the water and lemon juice.
-Bring them to a boil over medium-high heat, and cook until they've disintegrated (about 5 minutes).
+- Place the cleaned gooseberries in a pot with the water and lemon juice.
+Bring to a boil over medium-high heat and cook until they disintegrate, about 5 minutes.

-- Pour the gooseberry jam into prepared jars, leaving 1/4 inch headspace.
-Apply 2 part canning lids and seal finger tight.
+- Pour the jam into prepared jars, leaving 1/4 inch headspace.
+Apply two-part lids finger tight.

-- Either store the jars in the refrigerator for immediate use, or process in a water bath canner for 10 minutes for a shelf stable home canned gooseberry jam that will last years at room temperature.
+- Refrigerate for immediate use, or process in a water bath canner for 10 minutes for shelf-stable jars.

 Notes